Field Operations Directorate

 What We Do

-- Completes required security and background security checks for pending applications and petitions
+- Conducts background security checks for pending applications and petitions;

-- 85 field offices and field support offices that deliver immigration benefit services directly to applicants and petitioners in communities across the United States and its territories
+- 86 field offices that deliver immigration benefit services directly to applicants and petitioners in communities across the United States and its territories.

-- A headquarters office, four regional offices and 26 district offices that provide oversight, direction and support to the field offices, field support offices and NBC
+- A headquarters office, four regional offices and 24 district offices that provide oversight, direction and support to the field offices, field support offices and the NBC.